-- This unit should be mounted at the bottom of the rack if it is the only unit in the rack. - When mounting this unit in a partially filled rack, load the rack from the bottom to the top with the heaviest component at the bottom of the rack. - If the rack is provided with stabilizing devices, install the stabilizers before mounting or servicing the unit in the rack. - Slide rail mounted equipment is not to be used as a shelf or a work space. - In any instance of pulling the system from the rack, always use a rack lift and follow all associated safety precautions.
+- This unit should be mounted at the bottom of the rack if it is the only unit in the rack. - When mounting this unit in a partially filled rack, load the rack from the bottom to the top with the heaviest component at the bottom of the rack. - If the rack is provided with stabilizing devices, install the stabilizers before mounting or servicing the unit in the rack.

-2.2 Installing the Rails
+2.3 Installing the System into a Rack